stateless-solutions/markdown-content/selecting-service-providers.md

 This command displays an interactive list of providers, allowing a fine-tuned selection of blockchain nodes.
-The provider's ID, name, and supported blockchains will be displayed to help developers make informed decisions when selecting providers to service their requests.&nbsp;
+The provider's ID, name, and supported blockchains will be displayed to help developers make informed decisions when selecting providers to service their requests.
 <br/><br/>
 For additional details about a providers services, you can view all available
 offerings: